around the world

 planned ports of call

-Energy Observer, a project initiated by Captain Victorien Erussard and the explorer Jérôme Delafosse, is embarking on a trip around the world lasting six years (from 2017 to 2022) and visiting 50 countries, with 101 ports of call along the way.
+Energy Observer, a project initiated by Captain Victorien Erussard and the explorer Jérôme Delafosse, is embarking on a trip around the world lasting seven years (from 2017 to 2023) and visiting 50 countries, with 101 ports of call along the way.
 Its big challenge is to power the vessel entirely using a mix of clean and renewable energies that can produce decarbonized hydrogen directly on board.

 The mission of Energy Observer is threefold: